ddsol/speedtest.net/README.md

 ## Progress Events

-Each progress event has a `type` property wich will be one of:
+Each progress event has a `type` property which will be one of:

 - `'config'`
 - `'log'`